 Théodore DuBois, 1867

 Copyright © 2011 by Wheat Williams

 DuBois’ Seven Last Words of Christ was composed in 1867.
-His original lyrics are in Latin, comprised of verses from the Latin Vulgate translation of the Bible and texts from traditional prayers of the Catholic Church.
+His original collection of texts are in Latin, comprised of verses from the Latin Vulgate translation of the Bible and texts from traditional prayers of the Roman Catholic Church.

 There are other musical works by other composers based on the Seven Last Words; as far as I know, DuBois’ particular selection of verses and prayers is unique to him.

 Words of Jesus are in bold.

 |O vos omnes qui transitis per viam, attendite, et videte si est dolor sicut dolor meus.||O all ye who travel upon the highway, hearken to me, and behold me: was e’er sorrow like unto my sorrow?|

 |Posuit me Dominus desolatam, totâ die mœrore confectam; ne vocetis me Nœmi, sed vocate me Mara.||For the Lord Almighty hath dealt bitterly with me.
 Call me now no more Naomi, from today call me Mara.|